 Why another book club?

 Book club groups are for any interested ENMU-R employee who would like to participate.
-Groups will meet at various times each week, will consist of 10-12 people, and will be facilitated by different leaders.
-Once interest level is determined, the number of groups will be decided, and participants can then select a group that best fits their schedule.
-Groups will meet each week for nine weeks, beginning September 10, and then we will conclude with a celebration during the week of November 12.
+Groups meet at various times each week during a selected cycle during each semester.
+Cycles normally last for nine weeks.
+Once interest level is determined, the number of groups will be decided, and participants can then select a group that best fits their schedule, or travel among the groups from week to week.
+A schedule will be emailed to all participants as soon as it is finalized.

 The goal is to be very intentional about facilitating a productive discourse around each selected book, but the guided group discussions are just the beginning.
 The real value comes from the informal conversations that happen across our campus.
 So we highly encourage you to talk about the book every chance you get, and to allow it to impact the way we think about our work and interactions with students on every level.

 What will we be reading during the Spring 2019 semester?

 The Spring 2019 selection consists of two selections:

 - Start With Why by Simon Sinek.
 Based on the transformative idea that people won’t truly buy into a product, service, movement, or idea until they understand the WHY behind it, Start With Whyshows that the leaders who’ve had the greatest influence in the world all think, act, and communicate the same way — and it’s the opposite of what everyone else does.
 Sinek calls this powerful idea The Golden Circle, and it provides a framework upon which organizations can be built, movements can be led, and people can be inspired.
 And it all starts with WHY.